Is There a Cost Premium for Passivhaus? What You Need to Know

 There are examples of two Victorian homes that were fully designed, documented, and costed by a builder, then it was decided to take them to the Passivhaus standard.
 The build cost resulted in a 7% and 15% saving without any visible changes to the overall design.
 This was due to numerous factors.

-It should be noted that they were both large homes, with one being 240sqm and the other 360sqm, which is larger than the average Australian home of 186.3sqm; whilst the square meter rates were higher than your standard project home build.
+It should be noted that both were large homes: one measuring approximately 240 m² and the other 360 m².
+Each is larger than the average Australian home, which is typically around 230-240 m².
+Whilst the square meter rates were higher than your standard project home build.
 Thus, a smaller home with a lower budget would not necessarily achieve similar saving.
 You can read more about these two projects here.

 Low Budgets